BP-Media/bp-album/readme.txt

 Contributors: foxly, fanquake, anancy, modemlooper, francescolaffi
 Tags: BuddyPress, BP-Album, album, albums, picture, pictures, photos, gallery, galleries, media, privacy, social networking, activity, profiles, messaging, friends, groups, social, community, networks, networking, Requires at least: 3.5
-Tested up to: 3.5
+Tested up to: 6.0.3
-Stable tag: 0.1.8.14
+Stable tag: 0.1.9

 Photo Albums for BuddyPress.
 Includes Posts to Activity Stream, Member Comments, and Gallery Privacy Controls.

 == Description ==
-This plugin adds full photo album capabilities to BuddyPress, mimicking Facebook's photo app.
+This plugin adds full photo album capabilities to BuddyPress.

 = IMPORTANT =
 We only use wordpress.org to distribute the current STABLE version of the plugin.
 We do not support, answer questions, or accept bug reports through wordpress.org.

-= Latest Version =
-For the latest beta version, which is often 6 MONTHS ahead of the version posted on wordpress.org, please visit our [Google Code](http://code.google.com/p/buddypress-media/) project page.

-= Development Schedule =
-For a real-time view of our development schedule, please see our [Pivotal Tracker](http://bit.ly/f5zPJ9).

 = User Support =
 We handle all user support through our buddypress.org [Support Forum](http://buddypress.org/community/groups/bp-album/forum/).
 Support requests posted on wordpress.org will not be answered.